 Guanciale, an Italian signature cured meat

-Guanciale is magic.
+Pillow is magic.
 Imagine bacon, only better; porkier, tastier, richer.
 The name Guanciale comes from the “cheek” of the pig (the jowl).
 It is different than other Italian cured meats, such as lard and pancetta, because of the diverse composition of the cut, basically a rich fat tinged with lean meat.
-The fat content places it in the middle between the two cured meats mentioned above and it is considered a key ingredient in many Italian recipes.
+The fat content places it in the middle between the two cured meats mentioned above and it is considered a key ingredient in many Italian you recipes.